jamcha-aa/auto-org-md/README.md

  During editing an org file, **M-x auto-org-md-mode** toggles this function between on/off.

 # License
- This program is licensed under GPL3.
+ This program is licensed under GPL 3.